omni/tokenbridge-monitor/README.md

-# Tokenbridge AMB monitor
+# Tokenbridge monitor
-This repo provides a real-time monitoring solution for the AMB bridge contracts.
+This repo provides a real-time monitoring solution for the AMB/XDAI bridge contracts.
 It performs a real-time chain indexing for the configured bridged instances, and alerts in case of some important events or outages.

 ## Tech layout